-She then flew a distance up and healed the ozone and stratosphere back to their respective balance.
-The two of them flew under the water after the Twins.
+She then flew a distance up and healed the ozone and stratosphere back to their respective balance, creating the missing molecules by way of diffusion.
+After they'd healed the damage, the two of them flew under the water after the Twins.

 Nelony Theearin struggled to ascend the water quickly arriving back at the same depth as her friend.
 She was weakened and had suffered a great deal of internal damage unbeknownst to either.
 She sputtered as she struggled to live.
-As Shelrath fought off the sea fauna that had amassed against her the grave of Malrath exploded in a fireball ejecting them into the air all three above the miles high ocean wall, which collapsed back to the ocean with their exit.
+As Shelrath fought off the sea fauna that had amassed against her, Malrath's grave exploded in a fireball ejecting them into the air, all three above the miles high ocean wall, which collapsed back to the ocean with their exit.
 The three fell to the earth again landing in the great Savanah plains of Africa.
-They impacted the earth with great force each leaving a small crater.
+They impacted the earth with great force, each leaving a small crater.
 All three spread a football field's distance from one another remained still for a great length of time.

 Then minutes after their impacts as the dust settled, a great tremor grew from the distance.
 The plains came to life with animals from near and far making their way to the point of impact.
 Herds of elephants, lion and hyaena packs, predators and scavengers and their prey all came together.
 They wandered nervously afraid to get too close to the fallen, perhaps unsure of which was their ally and enemy.